 Decred operates on a “bring your own labor” principle.
 If you want to see something implemented, you must either provide the labor yourself or convince other contributors it is worth implementing.
 This applies to development along with all other areas of the project.

 Getting paid for your work

 Contractors invoice their hours on a monthly basis.
-After review, the Decred projects pays them out using its own token, DCR.
-This creates some logistical challenges.
-Decred developers must be ready to either hodl, pay their bills in DCR, or deal with the process of exchanging their DCR for other currencies.
-We are looking for both part- and full-time contractors, and this issue of exchange is especially important in the context of an individual or corporation that derives most of its income from contracting with Decred.
+After review, the Decred projects pays them out using its native token, DCR.
+This creates some logistical challenges: Decred contractors must be ready to either hodl, pay their bills in DCR, or deal with the process of exchanging their DCR for other currencies.

 Global presence and diversity

-Decred’s contributors are spread across many countries: United States, Brazil, Slovenia, Italy, Australia, Germany, Estonia, Hungary, Belgium, Russia, the Netherlands and the United Kingdom.
-That said, most contractors are located in the US, and the EU is second place.
-We would like to see more participation from outside the US, but we are happy to have new contractors from wherever they are located, globally.
-The only hard requirement is the ability to do written communication in English since we are not large enough to maintain multiple languages in our contractor workflow at this time.
+Decred’s contributors are spread across many countries: United States, Brazil, Slovenia, Australia, Ghana, Estonia, the Netherlands, the United Kingdom and many others.
+That said, we are happy to have new contractors from wherever they are located, globally.
+The only hard requirement is the ability to do written communication in English since we are not large enough to maintain multiple languages in our workflow at this time.

 We are excited to expand Decred’s pool of contractors and continue to build out our digital currency ecosystem.
-We encourage interested parties to reach out to Noah / Haon via social media to inquire further.
-If you would like to make a comment, feel free to do so using the comment section.
+We encourage interested parties to join the Decred Chat and look for the #recruitment channel.